 The Community Housing Listing maintains a database of available off-campus housing as a service to UC Davis students and others in the community.
 There are postings of apartments and houses available for rent or sublet, roommates wanted and rooms available in private homes.

 Listings can be searched by location or by date of availability and other criteria.
 Viewing the listings is free; posting a listing for the first month costs $7 for UC Davis students and $25 for nonstudents.

 - What are my student's options for on-campus dining?

 Segundo Dining Hall (530) 752-6870

-Dining Services operates the four dining halls for students and offers flexible meal plans for students living in residence halls or off campus.
+Dining Services operates the four dining halls and offers flexible meal plans for students living in residence halls or off-campus.
 Convenient dining hours include a special late night service.
 Special dining features include festive theme nights and meals prepared from students’ family recipes.
 The Dining Services staff includes chefs trained at leading culinary schools and a dietician who is available to address special dietary needs and answer students’ questions about nutrition.

-Gift University — Dining Services offers loved ones several ways to surprise their students with some TLC.
-Goodies -- from cookies to balloon bouquets and birthday cakes to final exam kits -- can be delivered to residence halls.
+Gift University — Dining Services offers several ways loved ones can surprise their students with some TLC.
+Goodies — from cookies to balloon bouquets and birthday cakes to final exam kits — can be delivered to residence halls.

-Changes to Meal Plans — Students may upgrade or downgrade their meal plan each quarter up until published deadlines each quarter.
-Changes made after these dates may only be upgraded to a larger meal plan.
+Changes to Meal Plans — Students may upgrade or downgrade their meal plan each quarter until the published deadlines.
+Changes made after these dates are limited only to upgrades.
 Residence hall students who find that they may not have a sufficient number of meals to complete a quarter may purchase additional blocks of meals at the Accounts Office in Room 170 of the Student Housing office.